convenia/Pigeon/docs/EVENT_DRIVEN.md

 2. The second parameter is the body message, this must be the main content.
 3. The third param are the headers, it lives in `application_headers` property from message.

-By the book, when you use publish method, you know the consumer, you send directally to the consumer(only one consumer), emmit method is different, you don't know the consumer and actually it can have more than one consumer, it's a event/subiscriber architecture.
+By the book, when you use publish method, you know the consumer, you send directally to the consumer(only one consumer), dispatch method is different, you don't know the consumer and actually it can have more than one consumer, it's a event/subiscriber architecture.

 ### How it works behind the scenes?